razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 * Scaling issues - https://twitter.com/_kamlesh_/status/1362384908375584774
 * POC to visualise how things are different for different units on web - https://twitter.com/_kamlesh_/status/1362350508242042884

+# Lesser known facts
+1. `1rem` = `16px` - default in all the browsers unless the default font-size of the browser is set to anything else explicitly.
+2. `padding: 1rem` - rems always takes base value as font-size of the browser regardless of the property they are used on.
+In this example 1rem = 16px so `padding: 16px`

 Common Questions:
 Do we need rems in typography?